Asu4ni/CitiesSkylines-FPSCamera/README.md

-# Skylines-FPSCamera
+# Cities: Skylines - First Person Camera mod v2.0

-FPS camera mod for Cities: Skylines
+> This is an updated version for "[First Person Camera: Updated](https://steamcommunity.com/sharedfiles/filedetails/?id=650805785)" by tony56a

-[IPT2](https://steamcommunity.com/sharedfiles/filedetails/?id=928128676) is required when developing.
+(TODO)